lamarrr/STX/README.md

 * Panic backtraces
 * Signal backtraces ( `SIGSEGV` , `SIGILL` , and `SIGFPE` )
 * Backtrace library
-* Portable, suitable, and easily-adoptable for embedded systems, safety-critical systems, and operating systems.
+* Portable, suitable, and easily-adoptable for embedded systems, real-time systems, safety-critical systems, and operating systems
 * Easy debugging
 * Easy to use and hard to misuse API
 * Exception-free, RTTI-free, and memory allocation free ( `no-std` )